Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

     class F blockStyleFailing;
 ```

 As mentioned in the SMT section, SMT is used in symbolic execution.
-It does this is multiple places.
-It is used during the symbolic execution to check if a path is still of interest (and this needs to be kept in memory) or if it can be pruned (removed from memory to save on computation and memory).
-In this example the first false branch with `[PC:(A <= 15)]` that represents the failing `require()` is not of interest as nothing is written to storage and can be pruned.
+It does this in multiple places.
+It is used during the symbolic execution to check if a path is still of interest (and thus needs to be kept in memory) or if it can be pruned (removed from memory to save on computation and memory).
+In this example, the first false branch with `[PC:(A <= 15)]` that represents the failing `require()` is not of interest as nothing is written to storage and can be pruned.

 The path of the failing assert, however, is of interest.
 As mentioned above, it first needs to be determined if the path is reachable.
 If so, it will find a concrete counter-example.
 The `PC` for the failing branch is `(A > 15) && (A + B <= 100)`.
-This are the excact contraints that we used in the SMT example, so we already know that this `PC` can be satisfied if `A = 16` and `B = 84`.
+These are the exact constraints that we used in the SMT example, so we already know that this `PC` can be satisfied if `A = 16` and `B = 84`.
 Since the failing assert can be reached, we know that an extra `require()` is needed to make sure that this `PC` becomes unsatisfiable.

 ### 6.2 Limitations

 The `specialAdd()` function is of course a really simple function.
-It doesn't interact with state variables, it doesn't call other local function, and also doesn't call external functions.
+It doesn't interact with state variables, it doesn't call other local functions, and also doesn't call external functions.

 It gets more interesting when these things do happen.
 If a local function is called there isn't really a problem yet.
-But what if this function is recursive (unlikely in a smart-contract, but possible)?
-Or what if the function is self-containing (like `specialAdd()`) but it makes use of a loop of which the loop bound it determined by an argument to the function.
+But what if this function is recursive (unlikely in a smart contract, but possible)?
+Or what if the function is self-containing (like `specialAdd()`) but it makes use of a loop of which the loop bound is determined by an argument to the function?
 Also, the symbolic execution graph shown above only shows the flow of a single function.
-But what is we want to discover assert violations that can only happen after multiple transactions and/or calls have been performed.
+But what if we want to discover assert violations that can only happen after multiple transactions and/or calls have been performed?

 Most of these problems come down to the state-space-explosion problem.
-Meaning that there are simply too much possible paths (and thus states) in the program to cover them all.
-It would simply take too much resources and execution time.
+Meaning that there are simply too many possible paths (and thus states) in the program to cover them all.
+It would simply take too many resources and execution time.

-One of the things that is done to reduce the state-space and resource usage is to prune uninteresting states.
+One of the things that are done to reduce the state-space and resource usage is to prune uninteresting states.
 Pruning was briefly mentioned in the [symbolic execution example](#61-introduction-by-example).

 The state-space-explosion problem means that the symbolic execution has to have some trade-offs.
-For example only looping up to a certain amount when dealing with parameter-determined loop bounds.
+For example, only looping up to a certain amount when dealing with parameter-determined loop bounds.
 Or to stop after `n` amount of transactions.

 What if the function calls an external function of an interface and we don't have the code of the implementation?
 In this case, the tool could simply return a random value (in the domain of the return type of the external call), or it could simply give up and say that symbolic execution is not possible in this case.
 But this of course ignores the possibility that the external call makes a change in the state variables of the original contract which can influence the flow for the rest of the original function.
 Or something in between.